rmvc/GreenhouseRepo/README.md

 # GreenhouseRepo
-This is a classroom example..
+This is a classroom example.

-We are learning github today!!!! :)
+We are learning github today!!!! ☺